 Texas Lung Injury Institute

 The Texas Lung Injury Institute (TLII) provides state-of-the-art research that advances our understanding of the pathogenesis of lung disease and its treatment.
-To promote this vital research, UTHSCT created the Texas Lung Injury Institute (TLII) in 2004.
+To promote this vital research, HSC created the Texas Lung Injury Institute (TLII) in 2004.
 Recent exciting discoveries made by TLII investigators promise to improve therapy for severe, currently untreatable lung diseases, including: Acute lung injury (ALI), Pulmonary brosis (scarring of the lungs), Lung cancer, and malignant mesothelioma (a fatal cancer of the chest wall).